Professor Timothy Croudace

 +44 (0)1382 385062

 11 Airlie Place

-I was appointed as Professor to a non-clinical chair at the School of Nursing and Health Sciences Jan 2015, when I moved up from a previous Professorship in HYMS (the Medical School at the University of York).
+I was appointed as Professor to a non-clinical chair at the School of Health Sciences Jan 2015, when I moved up from a previous Professorship in HYMS (the Medical School at the University of York).